dacadeorg/algorand-development-101/content/algorand101_chapter_1.md

 That’s it!
 We have successfully written and tested a smart contract for a decentralized marketplace.

-The next nearning module will explain how to deploy the contract to the Algorand testnet, and interact with the smart contract in a frontend.
+The next learning module will explain how to deploy the contract to the Algorand testnet, and interact with the smart contract in a frontend.